If you’re planning your first trip to New Zealand’s North Island, here is a list of the top 10 things to do and places to see for your itinerary!

 If you have time, wander back to the city through the very pretty botanic gardens and head on over to the waterfront and “Te Papa,” New Zealand’s national museum.
 Here, you will find many fascinating Maori artifacts and treasures and an amazing collection of innovative displays that are renowned for being interactive and incredibly unique.

 So these are the top 10 things to do in New Zealand’s North Island.

 These are just a few of the very many amazing things to do and experience in New Zealand’s North Island, but it is definitely a good list to get you started.

 Just before you go, check out the other travel posts that you may be interested in these TOP 10 BEAUTIFUL PLACES IN AUSTRALIA YOU NEED TO SEE.

 THE AUTHOR: Maureen Spencer

 Maureen is a travel writer lucky enough to be living in New Zealand and has a great passion for travel.
-Since she became “empty nested” in the late 1990s she has traveled and worked in over 70 countries!
-Now she writes articles to share her amazing experiences with other travelers in the hope of providing practical information to help them to prepare and plan for their travel trips.
+Since she became “empty nested” in the late 1990s, she has traveled and worked in over 70 countries!
+Now, she writes articles to share her amazing experiences with other travelers in the hope of providing practical information to help them prepare and plan for their travel trips.